TimeMagazine/marriage_by_degrees/README.md

 [Citation](https://usa.ipums.org/usa/cite.shtml): IPUMS-USA, University of Minnesota, [www.ipums.org](ipums.org).

 ## Running the script
-Open [`analyze.R`](analyze.R) to see the heavily commented code, `data.Rproj` in RStudio for a nice visual version, or just run the file:

 You need the "foreign" library, which you can install manually through R interface or like so:

 	install.packages("foreign")

+Then open [`analyze.R`](analyze.R) to see the heavily commented code, `data.Rproj` in RStudio for a nice visual version, or just run the file:

 	RScript analyze.R